leblitzdick/lightning-scooter/README.md

 ![2scooter](img/2scooter.png)

-On the [35C3](https://events.ccc.de/category/congress/35c3/) I offered the lightning-scooter for rent, it was a success.
+On the [35C3](https://events.ccc.de/category/congress/35c3/) I offered the lightning-scooter for rent, it was a great success.

 ![35C3](img/35C3.png)